WoTTsecurity/wott-io/documentation/getting-started.md

   - /blog/categories/getting-started
 ---

 WoTT's primary goal is to simplify and manage end-to-end security for developers across a multitude of internet platforms.
-We manage the credentials and authentication for your Edge/IoT devices- WoTT secures your projects so that you don't have to.
+We manage the credentials and authentication for your Edge/IoT devices and servers- WoTT secures your projects so that you don't have to.

 How do we do this?
 We offer you:

-* Simplified encryption of device communication
+* Simplified encryption of point-to-point communication
 * Cryptographic identity (x509 certificate issued from our CA)
 * Enabling the removal of hard coded credentials from web applications and firmware

-To access all these features, you will need to install the [WoTT Agent and Dashboard](https://dash.wott.io) to manage your Edge/IoT devices through a simple and user-friendly interface.
+To access all these features, you will need to install the [WoTT Agent and Dashboard](https://dash.wott.io) to manage your various nodes through a simple and user-friendly interface.

 We'll provide a step-by-step walkthrough of set-up and installation of the WoTT agent.
 It's hassle-free and simple to implement.